chuckrubber/minecraft-clone/README.md

-# minecraft-clone
+### Minecraft Clone
-A crappy clone of minecraft.
+- A crappy clone of minecraft.